bdambrosio/AllTheWorldAPlay/README.md

 ## AllTheWorldAPlay[^1] (ATWAP)
 ### A playground for cognitive software and other beings.

+- Custom Goals, Tasks, Acts! - Director's Chair now allows you to take over Goal, Task, Act creation for any actor.
+See wiki
 - Reference resolution! - both characters (e.g., Jean's father) and resources (e.g. move to the thicket) now go through reference resolution.
 A bit crude, but significantly reduces frequency of missed references.
 - Map! very crude placeholder, but maybe fun.
 As with most other stuff, only try while paused.
 If it hangs, close the window.
 It takes up to a minute or so to generate the map, be patient